jeidison/native-query/README.md

 </query>
 ```

-And this will add the native-query.php file in your config directory with the following contents:
+And this will add the native-query.php file in your database directory with the following contents:
 # SQL in file PHP

 ```php